ohshitgorillas/k8s-bittorrent/README.md

     "bind-address-ipv6": "::",
 ```

 Enter the addresses from the `[Interfaces]` section of your WireGuard config.
 This prevents Transmission from communicating with the internet outside of your WireGuard tunnel.
-Bring the pod back up, and start its RPC port service, with `kubectl apply -f deployment_bittorrent.yaml -f service_transmission.yaml` and check for errors with
+Bring the pod back up, and start its RPC port service, then check for errors with the following commands:

 ```
+kubectl apply -f deployment_bittorrent.yaml -f service_transmission.yaml
 kubectl logs <bittorrent pod name> -c airvpn kubectl logs <bittorrent pod name> -c transmission kubectl logs <bittorrent pod name> -c transmission-liveness-server